msoyka/Augmented-ITCSS-Architecture/README.md

 * **Frameworks Scope**
-  * Similarly the the "Module Scope", the "Frameworks Scope" was created for layout specific modules.
+  * Similarly to the "Module Scope", the "Frameworks Scope" was created for layout specific modules.
 This creates a separation of powers between the modules and their frameworks, which will allow the freedom to pair frameworks and modules at your heart's content.

+* **Building Blocks**
+  * Similarly the the "Module Scope", the "Building Blocks Scope" was created for tiny reusable pieces that can be used within the website.
+This creates a further separation of powers between the modules and the most common and reusable pieces within a website UI.

 _[Back to top](#table-of-contents)_